-Approximately 132 subjects with mild traumatic brain injury will be enrolled and receive treatment with either NNZ-2566 or placebo for 7 days post-injury.
+Neuren expects that top-line results from the double-blind, placebo-controlled trial will be available in the second half of 2015.
+Approximately 132 subjects with concussion (also referred to as mild traumatic brain injury) will be enrolled and receive treatment with either NNZ-2566 or placebo for seven days post-injury.
 Two dose levels of orally administered NNZ-2566 are being tested.
 A number of measures assessing physical and emotional symptoms and cognitive function will be analysed, together with safety and tolerability measures.
-Neuren expects that top-line results from the trial will be available in the second half of 2015.